Faeze-Ahmadi/air-quality-prediction-pipeline/README.md

 * Time-series modeling (LSTM / Temporal CNN)
 * Advanced error analysis and explainability
 * Support for additional cities and data sources
+I would be happy to receive your application if you have a suitable dataset or a new idea for developing and improving the project.

 ---